discordjs/guide/guide/interactions/autocomplete.md

 			.setAutocomplete(true));
 ```

-## Receiving
+## Receiving autocomplete interactions

-To receive an <DocsLink path="class/AutocompleteInteraction" />, you can listen to the `interactionCreate` event and use the <DocsLink path="class/Interaction?scrollTo=isAutocomplete" /> method to make sure you only receive autocomplete interactions:
+To handle an <DocsLink path="class/AutocompleteInteraction" />, you can listen to the `interactionCreate` event and use the <DocsLink path="class/Interaction?scrollTo=isAutocomplete" /> method to make sure the interaction instance is an autocomplete interaction:

 ```js {2}
 client.on('interactionCreate', interaction => {